pasquini-dario/OutDomainExamples/README.md

 ## Short abstract:

-The test-time behavior of a generative model can be influenced  by adversarial inputs.
+Test-time behavior of a generative model can be influenced by adversarial inputs.
 An attacker can force a pre-trained generator to reproduce an arbitrary output if fed by a suitable latent representation.
 We call this output a **Out-Domain example**.

 Searching for out-domain examples *(ODE)* in the latent space of a [ProGAN](https://tfhub.dev/google/progan-128/1) trained on **CelebA**: